ricnogfer/pypsatopo/README.md

 </br>
 </br>

-- Storage unit (attaches to a single bus and used for inter-temporal power shifting.
+- Storage unit (attaches to a single bus and is used for inter-temporal power shifting.
 It has a time-varying state of charge and various efficiencies).
 <kbd>
    <img src = "https://raw.githubusercontent.com/ricnogfer/pypsatopo/master/resources/pypsatopo_storage_unit.png" alt = "Graphical representation of a storage unit in PyPSATopo" style = "background-color: white;" width = 350>
 </kbd>